 You’re The Only Solo Person On A Tour

-When A Stranger Offers To Take Your Photo
+A Stranger Offers To Take Your Photo

-Hey Check This… Oh, Never Mind
+Hey Check This… oh, never mind

 Ah!
 That moment when you see something that’s so incredibly amazing or ridiculously funny and you turn to the person next to you to say “omg did you see that?” only to realise there’s no-one accompanying you on your SOLO trip.
 Whenever this happens I get out my phone and send a quick voice message to my besties on WhatsApp.
 By doing this, it always makes me feel satisfied that I’ve been able to share that specific moment with someone and it’s always fun to hear their varying reactions.